Manage, control or destroy wildlife

 Most native animal species are protected by state laws.
 This means that generally it is an offence to catch, restrain, injure, take, kill, hunt, interfere with, harass, or molest a protected animal, or attempt to do so, without a permit.

-The department will consider a variety of factors when assessing a permit application for the control or destruction of wildlife.
-This is to ensure the activity is legal, well planned, considers non-lethal management approaches and is in line with the department’s principles for managing wildlife.
+The department will consider a variety of factors when assessing a permit application to ensure the activity is legal, well planned and considers non-lethal management approaches.
+Learn more about wildlife management considerations and tools.

 If your application for a permit is successful, you must abide by the permit conditions, relevant codes of practice and the Animal Welfare Act 1985.